The Driver's Handbook

 Share the Road

-Nearly one in every eight road deaths in South Australia is a pedestrian.
-In addition to fatalities there are on average just under 100 pedestrians seriously injured many more who receive minor injuries each year.
+Nearly one in every seven road deaths in South Australia is a pedestrian.
+In addition to fatalities there are on average 71 pedestrians seriously injured many more who receive minor injuries each year.

 Drivers can help make roads safer for pedestrians by scanning for pedestrians at crossings and intersections, and being aware of the potential presence of pedestrians affected by alcohol around entertainment venues and during festive seasons.
 Drivers should slow down where there is a high amount of pedestrian activity and remember that older pedestrians and those with disabilities may need extra time to cross a road.

 Drivers must give way to pedestrians on the footpath when entering or leaving a driveway or other road related area.
 If a driver is turning left or right, the driver must give way to any pedestrian at or near the intersection on the road, or part of the road the driver is entering.
 Under the law, mobility scooter users travelling under 10 km/h are pedestrians.

 To share the road safely with cyclists, drivers should: